January 2nd, 2022

 -"Art Show Brightening the Winter in Truro".
 Truro News.
 (Image).
 January 9th, 2020.

 -“Blending Cultural Identities in New Art Exhibition”.
-Nikkei Voice.
-(Article and images Printed and Online.)
+Interview and article by Kelly Fleck, editor of Nikkei Voice.
 Vol 33, No 2.
 March 2019.
 Page 8 and 15.

 -"Japanese Canadians in the Arts."
 Bryce Kanbara.
 Essay accompanying Being Japanese Canadian: reflections on a broken world ROM Exhibition, February 2 to August 5, 2019.

 -“Mother and Daughter Artists: Marjene Matsunaga Turnbull/Miya Turnbull”.
 Community Voice.
 (Article and Image Printed).
 January 29th, 2019.
 Page 12.

 -5 Top Japanese Canadian Artists.
 “Profound, Relevant & Resonant to the Core.”
 Katherine Yamashita, Six-Star Magazine (Subaru Life).
 Fall/Winter 2017.
 Page 16-19.
 (See above)